-When Henry Delton Williams was a little boy during World War II there were lots and lots of serviceman and musical creativity that came out of Seventh Street.
+When Henry Delton Williams was a little boy during World War II there were lots and lots of servicemen and musical creativity that came out of Seventh Street.

 “I looked at this building but was afraid to come in here.
 We couldn’t go past the library past Castro Street, not even that far.
 We could go downtown and shop but had to go back west.
 It was unwritten but you knew, you knew,” Williams said in an interview that is part of the AAMLO’s oral history project.

 When African Americans migrated to West Oakland they built a strong community.
 The architecture of the neighborhood was perfect for that.
-In the 1930’s, West Oakland consisted of two story homes filled with intact African American families.
-Because African Americans were only allowed to live in certain places their homes would consist or extended families.
+In the 1930s, West Oakland consisted of two-story homes filled with intact African American families.
+Because African Americans were only allowed to live in certain places their homes would consist of extended families.
 They soon bought or rented the larger homes of their wealthy neighbors and formed complex family and living structures.
 People lived together and took care of each other because all they had was each other and their Federal government, though offering them jobs continued to corral them.

 “We lived in the projects at the Alameda Estuary Projects.
 Then we moved onto Linden street.
 My mother bought a home.
 They developed the house which had a huge basement they turned that into a livable place.
 Into three bedrooms bathrooms everything.
 My mother my and my grandmother and me and my siblings we lived upstairs.
 My mother’s twin sister and their youngest sister lived downstairs with their kids,” Lewis told me.